cammdu/crystal-toolbox/DIALS/A_DIALS.md

 dials.show xds_models.expt
 dials.image_viewer xds_models.expt
 ```
-3. If you are interested to see how the data looks in reciprocal space without processing, you can use:
+3. To see how the data looks in reciprocal space without processing, you can use:
 ```
 dials.reciprocal_space_viewer xds_models.expt
 ```
+- If the reciprocal space appears very crowded and you cannot make out the expected reciprocal space lattice, then pay special attention to the space group provided in step 5.
 4. For peak detection, either before or after making a mask, use:
 ```
 dials.find_spots xds_models.expt